 Book Chapters

 Austin, W. G. (2010).
 Relocation and forensic mental health evaluation in Colorado: Issues involving very young children.
-In R. M. Smith (Ed.), The role of the child and family investigator and the child's legal representative in Colorado (pp. ).
+In R. M. Smith (Ed.), The role of the child and family investigator and the child’s legal representative in Colorado.
+Denver: Colorado Bar Association (pp. C-1 – C-23).
 Denver: Colorado Bar Association.

 Austin, W. G. (2009).
 The child and family investigator's evaluation for the relocation case.
 In R. M. Smith (Ed.), The role of the child and family investigator and the child's legal representative in Colorado (pp. C9-1 - C9-24).
 Denver: Colorado Bar Association.